Oleggio/five-nines-arch-katas/README.md

 ## 📌 Overview

-This repository documents the end-to-end architecture thinking process for the given kata scenario.
+This repository documents the end-to-end architecture thinking process for the given 2025 kata scenario prepared by **team**.
 It focuses on:
 - Clear articulation of **requirements**
 - Well-structured **design decisions**